 |Introductory offer||0% intro APR for the first 15 months on purchases and balance transfers||0% intro APR for the first 15 months on purchases and balance transfers|

-Chase Slate: Choose this card if you have credit card debt you want to transfer and you’re looking to save money on interest charges.
-You also have to have a plan to pay off the balance within the 15-month introductory period, otherwise you might be better off with a low-interest card instead.
-Once your debt is paid off, this card has few ongoing benefits.
+If you have credit card debt you want to transfer and you’re looking to save money on interest charges, the Chase Slate is your match.
+It’s also imperative that you have a plan to pay off the balance within the 15-month introductory period.
+Otherwise, you might be better off with a low-interest card.
+Once your debt is paid off, this card has very few ongoing benefits.

-Chase Slate: This card stands out because it doesn’t charge a fee when you transfer a balance to it within within the first 60 days of opening the account.
-This could add up to a considerable savings, but only if you plan on paying the balance off within the Chase Slate’s 15-month interest-free period.
-Treat the money you’ll save on transfers during the first 60 days of card ownership as a rather lucrative sign-up bonus.
+This card stands out because it doesn’t charge a fee when you transfer a balance to it (within the first 60 days of opening the account).
+This could add up to considerable savings, but only if you plan on paying the balance off within the Chase Slate’s 15-month interest-free period — treat the money you’ll save on balance transfers within the first 60 days as a sign-up bonus.

 This editorial content is not provided or commissioned by any of the referenced financial institutions or companies.
 Opinions, analysis, reviews or recommendations expressed here are the author’s alone, not those of any financial institutions or companies, and have not been reviewed, approved or otherwise endorsed by any such entity.
 All products or services are presented without warranty.
 Bankrate.com is an independent, advertising-supported publisher and comparison service.
 This post contains references to our partners, and Bankrate may be compensated in exchange for featured placement of certain sponsored products and services, or your clicking on certain links posted on this website.